Connect to a Michigan Tech Mentor

 Husky Connect is here to help incoming students succeed.
 Feel at home.
 Engage, interact, and get the most out of the university experience.

-- Peer mentors connect students to campus resources, events, services, and programs
+- Connect students to campus resources, events, services, and programs

-- Peer mentors support University efforts to help underrepresented minority students stay in school.
+- Support University retention efforts for underrepresented minority students

 Husky Connect is now open for applications for the 2020-2021 incoming class!